Henri de Toulouse-Lautrec: Interactions with women

-He declared, "A model is always a stuffed doll, but these women are alive.
-I wouldn't venture to pay them the hundred sous to sit for me, and god knows whether they would be worth it.
+Toulouse-Lautrec declared, "A model is always a stuffed doll, but these women are alive.
+I wouldn't venture to pay them the hundred sous to sit for me, and God knows whether they would be worth it.
 They stretch out on the sofas like animals, make no demand and they are not in the least bit conceited."
-He was well appreciated by the ladies, saying, "I have found girls of my own size!
-Nowhere else do I feel so much at home".
+He was well appreciated by the women, saying, "I have found girls of my own size!
+Nowhere else do I feel so much at home."

 The Moulin Rouge

 When the Moulin Rouge cabaret opened in 1889, Toulouse-Lautrec was commissioned to produce a series of posters.
 His mother had left Paris and, though he had a regular income from his family, making posters offered him a living of his own.
 Other artists looked down on the work, but he ignored them.
 The cabaret reserved a seat for him and displayed his paintings.
-Among the works that he painted for the Moulin Rouge and other Parisian nightclubs are depictions of the singer Yvette Guilbert; the dancer Louise Weber, better known as La Goulue (The Glutton) who created the French can-can; and the much subtler dancer Jane Avril.
+Among the works that he painted for the Moulin Rouge and other Parisian nightclubs are depictions of the singer Yvette Guilbert; the dancer Louise Weber, better known as La Goulue (The Glutton), who created the French can-can; and the much subtler dancer Jane Avril.

+Other café-concerts also commissioned posters from Toulouse-Lautrec, such as the Café des Ambassadeurs, for which he made the now iconic poster of his friend Aristide Bruant, when he moved there in 1892.

 London

-Toulouse-Lautrec's family was Anglophilic, and though he was not as fluent as he pretended to be, he spoke English well enough.
+Toulouse-Lautrec's family were Anglophiles, and though he was not as fluent as he pretended to be, he spoke English well enough.
 He travelled to London, where he was commissioned by the J. & E. Bella company to make a poster advertising their paper confetti (plaster confetti was banned after the 1892 Mardi Gras) and the bicycle advert La Chaîne Simpson.

-While in London, he met and befriended Oscar Wilde.
+While in London, Toulouse-Lautrec met and befriended Oscar Wilde.
 When Wilde faced imprisonment in Britain, Toulouse-Lautrec became a very vocal supporter of him, and his portrait of Oscar Wilde was painted the same year as Wilde's trial.

 Alcoholism

-Toulouse-Lautrec was mocked for his short stature and physical appearance, which may have contributed to his abuse of alcohol.
+Toulouse-Lautrec was mocked for his short stature and physical appearance, which some biographers have conjectured may have contributed to his abuse of alcohol.

-He initially drank only beer and wine, but his tastes expanded into liquor, namely absinthe.
+Toulouse-Lautrec initially drank only beer and wine, but his tastes expanded into spirits, namely absinthe.
 The "Earthquake Cocktail" (Tremblement de Terre) is attributed to Toulouse-Lautrec: a potent mixture containing half absinthe and half cognac in a wine goblet.
-Due to his underdeveloped legs, he walked with the aid of a cane, which he hollowed out and kept filled with liquor in order to ensure that he was never without alcohol.
+Because of his underdeveloped legs, he walked with the aid of a cane, which he hollowed out and kept filled with liquor in order to ensure that he was never without alcohol.